eclab/grains/README.md

 ## Booker

 A Hammond Organ simulator with a built-in Leslie and a variety of organ drawbar combinations.
 Requires Mozzi.

 Status: Working, but it pushes Mozzi to its limits I think, and so is pretty hissy.

+## Booker-M

+A MIDI-Controlled Hammond Organ simulator with a built-in Leslie and a variety of organ drawbar combinations.
+Requires Mozzi.

+Status: Working, but it pushes Mozzi to its limits I think, and so is pretty hissy.